 From the vulnerable, delicate, fragile vessels to the biomimicry of her pleated silk sculptures, it’s clear to see Jeannet has a deep appreciation and affection for nature.
-Her current work uses the living construction material seaweed, tightly sewn and coiled with linen thread to create astonishingly sculptural vessels.
+Her work uses the living construction material seaweed, tightly sewn and coiled with linen thread, to create astonishingly sculptural vessels.

 Jeannet found time to talk to Fibre Arts Take Two about her life and the beauty and perils of seaweed.